 Currently, Prince Tamim is stuck between a rock and a hard place.
 On one hand, his country still cannot cope with the economic and social complications of the Arab boycott.
 Qatar’s reliance on Turkey for military support and trading is only solving a small part of the problem.
-On the other hand, the newly released documents proving Qatar’s support to Houthis in Yemen through providing drones and military equipment, puts Prince Tamim and the entire ruling family under the risk of international investigations.
+On the other hand, the newly released documents proving Qatar’s support to Houthis in Yemen through providing drones and military equipment puts Prince Tamim and the entire ruling family at risk of international investigations.

 On the other side, the news of electing the Democrat Joseph Biden as the new US President is forcing Arab quartet countries to recalculate their strategic options in the next years.
 That is particularly true for Egypt and Saudi Arabia, which expect a cold shoulder from the new US administration, for reasons related to human rights issues.

-Yet, it is unlikely that Biden administration may favor the Qatari regime to other Arab Gulf allies like Saudi Arabia and UAE.
-The economic investments by Saudi Arabia and United Arab Emirates in rebalancing the political powers of the region, played a tremendous role in ensuring relative stability in face of the harmful attacks by the triangle of Turkey, Iran, and Qatar.
+Yet, it is unlikely that the Biden administration may favor the Qatari regime over other Arab Gulf allies like Saudi Arabia and UAE.
+The economic investments by Saudi Arabia and the United Arab Emirates in rebalancing the political powers of the region played a tremendous role in ensuring relative stability in the face of the harmful attacks by the triangle of Turkey, Iran, and Qatar.
 This newly found state of relative stability is serving U.S. economic and political interests in the Middle East, too.
-US President elect Biden cannot afford the risk of shaking the well-established economic ties with Saudi and Emirates to please his supporters from the Muslim Brotherhood and their sponsors in the Qatari regime.
+US President-elect Biden cannot afford the risk of shaking the well-established economic ties with Saudi and Emirates to please his supporters from the Muslim Brotherhood and their sponsors in the Qatari regime.

 By sending the invitation to Prince Tamim, King Salman threw the ball in Qatar’s court.
 The way he decides to play it back, or not, shall determine what would happen next on this matter.
 In the past two GCC summits of 2018 and 2019, Prince Tamim declined to attend the meetings, despite receiving invitations.
 Some believed this was his own way to protest the Arab quartet boycott of Qatar, while others interpreted it as an act blinded by an inflated ego.

 One can hardly be optimistic that Prince Tamim may willingly comply with the Arab quartet’s thirteen conditions.
-However, there is a high probability that he would attend the summit and negotiate a deal.
+However, there is a high probability that he will attend the summit and negotiate a deal.